-The two Chapters together elect for an indefinite term of office an Abbot General whose main duty is to be a bond of unity within the Order.
-He is assisted in this task by a permanent council residing in Rome.
-This council consists of five members, four of whom are elected by the Chapters and the fifth chosen by those four, in such a way that the major language groups of the Order are represented.
+The General Chapter elects, for an unrestricted period, an Abbot General.
+His principal role is to be a bond of unity within the Order.
+He is assisted in this task by a Council who resides in Rome.
+This Council is composed of five members, four of them are elected by the Chapter and the fifth is chosen by the elected Council members, in such a way that the principal linguistic groups are represented.

 The General Chapter is prepared by a Central Commission elected by the previous Chapter and whose members are chosen by the various regions of the Order.
 Several other more or less permanent commissions are assigned particular functions – the Law Commission, the Finance Commission, and the Commission of Mutual Assistance.

 From the very beginning the growth of the Order has been assured by a judicious system of foundations, governed at present by the Statute on Foundations.